 5 Things You May Have Missed in Supply Chain News

-Welcome to our series where we give you the scoop on five things you may have missed in supply chain news.
-You can also catch the full rundown from our Blue Yonder Live video:
+Welcome to a new monthly series where we give you the scoop on five things you may have missed in supply chain news.
+You can also catch the full rundown from our LinkedIn Live video.

 1. Start your holiday shopping now — no, really

 There’s a perfect storm in the supply chain, and it’s going to affect your holiday shopping.
 Demand from U.S. consumers is way up, but supply continues to bottleneck because of COVID-19 outbreaks at ports in China.
 Add onto that the worker shortages in warehouses and trucking, and we are in for a wild ride this holiday season.
 Experts advise not to expect big Black Friday discounts and that you should start your shopping right now instead.